-It starts with a strip down to underpants, maintaining some modesty for who knows might see you?
+It starts with a strip down to underpants, maintaining modesty for who knows might see you?
 Carefully you step and slide into the water, feeling your way over the precarious surface.
-It’s cold, but so far refreshing; even in sandals your feet get warm and tired on a hot walking day.
+It’s cold but so far refreshing; even in sandals your feet get warm and tired on a hot walking day.
 Soap the feet, lingering over ground-in dirt not all of which will be removed.
-Move up the legs, vaguely enjoying the light massage over muscles that have been working hard for many hours.
-It’s quite difficult to massage your own body and even if you could mechanically do it, it’s still not as satisfying as the touch of another.
-But, nonetheless, the sensory attention feels good; at least some surface stiffness is relieved.
+Move up the legs, vaguely enjoying the light massage over muscles that have been working hard for hours.
+It’s quite difficult to massage your own body and even if you could mechanically do it, it’s not as satisfying as the touch of another.
+But, nonetheless, the sensory attention feels good, and at least some surface stiffness is relieved.

 Then the chest and stomach area, and the discomfort increases.
-Actually, this is cold.
+Actually this is cold.
 There’s no avoiding it.
-Followed by the back; even worse.
-Then having soaped and sluiced the back I decide I may as well douse the head and wash my hair; it is another degree of overall cold and wasn’t the plan, but now it won’t make much difference.
+Followed by the back, even worse.
+Then having soaped and sluiced the back I decide I may as well douse the head and wash my hair It’s another degree of overall cold and wasn’t the plan, but now it won’t make much difference.
 Sharp intake of breath and maybe some gasping, and then something changes.
 It’s not so bad.
 Time for the big one, the on the head run-down over the entire body.
-And now the cold’s exhilarating!
+Now the cold’s exhilarating!

 I did the same in Scotland earlier this year, walking the Ring of Steall.
-The tarn was in a quiet sheltered hollow I’d fancied as a place to pitch the tent, but after a few minutes I realised it was going to be midge hell.
-So my bedroom was slightly downhill with the benefit of a midge killing breeze, and I had to walk up again for the bathroom.
+The tarn was in a quiet sheltered hollow I’d fancied for a place to pitch the tent, but after a few minutes I realised it was going to be midge hell.
+So my bedroom was slightly downhill with the benefit of a midge vanquishing breeze, and I had to walk uphill for the bathroom.
 Last year in 2009, I washed frequently in Pyrenean lakes and streams.
 Refuge Arlet, Ayous, Arremoulit and Wallon all have convenient lakes or streams.
 I showered at Lescun, Candanchu, Pombie, Respomuso, Gavarnie, and washed at Oulettes de Gaube in a sink.

 Before I started wild camping, the idea of washing was a psychological hurdle: where do you do it, and I didn’t like the idea of not doing it, even for one day.
 In reality, it’s a different and less worrying issue when you’re in the hills.
 It’s just not as important when you’re in the open air for twenty four hours; it’s more like interrupting your walk than a comfortable end to the day such as you enjoy at home.
-And the end of the day is the best time for it, benefiting from either a residual or still present evening warmth quickly followed by a scramble into your night wear and then shortly after that, your sleeping bag.
-Outside of winter when it’s too cold you will commonly find somewhere to do it – although not always.
+The end of the day is the best time for it, benefiting from residual evening warmth quickly followed by a scramble into night wear and then your sleeping bag.
+Cosy.
+Outside of winter when it’s too cold you will commonly find somewhere to do it, but not always.